-In this post, we’ll explore how this program works, answer the questions we frequently get from multi-location restaurants about it and offer some tips to help your brand make the most of Google Ordering.
+In this post, we’ll explore how this program works, answer the questions we frequently get from multi-location restaurants about it and offer some tips to help restaurant operators make the most of Google Food Ordering.

-Google Ordering is a feature that, as of the time of publication, is available to foodservice businesses in the United States, Australia, India, Brazil, and Germany.
-It’s designed to make the consumer experience more seamless, enabling customers to order food from their favorite restaurants without having to click through to the restaurant’s website.
+Google Food Ordering is a feature that, at the time of publication, is available to foodservice businesses in the United States, Australia, India, Brazil, and Germany.
+It’s designed to make food ordering a seamless experience, enabling customers to order food from their favorite restaurants without having to click through to the restaurant’s website.
 Consumers can ask their Google Assistant to find a restaurant, then choose the delivery provider they wish to use.

 Each restaurant location is responsible for the success of the delivery.

-Consumers are hungry for convenient food ordering and delivery options, especially in the wake of the Coronavirus pandemic.
-In fact, eMarketer expects that the number of U.S. smartphone food delivery app users will rise by 25.2% to 45.6 million this year and reach 53.9 million by 2023.
+Consumers are hungry for a frictionless ordering experience and convenient delivery options.
+In fact, eMarketer expects that the number of U.S. smartphone food delivery mobile app users will rise by 25.2% to 45.6 million this year and reach 53.9 million by 2023.

-What’s the difference between Google Ordering and Uber Eats, DoorDash, or GrubHub?
+What’s the difference between Google Food Ordering and Uber Eats, DoorDash, or GrubHub?

 When you’re on the GrubHub app, you’re competing against all of those other restaurants in the app.
 Success largely depends on your visibility in the app and how widely the service is used in your area.